SenseNet/docs.sensenet.com/content/concepts/basics/08-actions.md

 Most of the operations done on content in sensenet is governed via Actions.
 An Action is basically a command, instructing the system to use a specific component, to get or update the addressed content item's properties.
 All of these actions can be invoked through OData REST API.
 There are many built-in ones and developers can publish custom operations as actions as well.

-Under the hood OData operations are integrated into the sensenet via the *Action Framework*. sensenet actions behave as OData operations.
+Under the hood OData operations are integrated into sensenet via the *Action Framework*. sensenet actions behave as OData operations.
 The action in Action Framework is the extensibility point: every 3rd party action appears automatically in OData metadata if the current user has enough permissions.

 ![action menu](../img/actions.gif)